merenlab/merenlab.org/_posts/anvio/2015-05-02-anvio-tutorial.md

 {% endhighlight %}

 If you are already done with your mapping, and want to make sure you are not going to run into any issues later on, please run these two commands in your terminal:

+{: .notice }
+Unfortunately there is a little bug that affects the following command in anvi'o v1.1.0 ([detailed here](https://github.com/meren/anvio/issues/200)).
+To avoid that you will first need to generate an anvi'o contigs database (the first step in the next section), and come back here.
+Sorry for the inconvenience!

 {% highlight bash %}
 grep '>' contigs.fa | head